getcarina/getcarina.com/_tutorials/create-connect-cluster.md

     `Cannot connect to the Docker daemon.
 Is "docker - d" running on this host?`

     To resolve this error, request your network administrator to open that port or try this tutorial from a location where port 2376 isn't blocked.

+* You might encounter the following error message when loading your credentials in PowerShell:

+    ```powershell
+    docker.ps1 cannot be loaded because running scripts is disabled on this system.
+    ```

+    Run the following command to enable running PowerShell scripts.
+Then, run `docker.ps1` again.

+    ```powershell
+    > Set-ExecutionPolicy -Scope CurrentUser Unrestricted
+    ```

 ### Resources